ALERT! ALERT! ALL PERI-MENOPAUSAL WOMEN BEWARE:

-8. You decide to make a video about menopausal women emasculating unsuspecting men instead of dinner.
-It’s seems to be your calling.
-God told you to do it.
+8. You decide to make a video about menopausal women emasculating unsuspecting men instead of making dinner.

 One minute she’s hot and bothered, the next she’s as frigid as Michelle Pfeiffer in Scarface.

-And you have insomnia, you’re overtaken by a stingingly desperate love for your husband.
+And you have insomnia; you’re overtaken by a stingingly desperate love for your husband.

-Because at 53 he’s already beginning to die more quickly than you.
+Because at 53, he’s already beginning to die more quickly than you.
 You can’t stop hugging and kissing him.
 You can’t help smothering his feet with your feet.

-Then, just as quickly, his irregular sleep breathing pattern pisses you off and you ask him to roll over.
+Then, just as quickly, his irregular sleep breathing pattern pisses you off, and you ask him to roll over.